The Unreleased Themes for Hellraiser

-The Unreleased Themes for Hellraiser (subtitled The Consequences of Raising Hell) was the fourth album that Coil released in 1987.
-The album was released on CD, cassette and 10" vinyl.
+The Unreleased Themes for Hellraiser (subtitled The Consequences of Raising Hell...) is an EP by Coil, which was released in 1987.
 It was the proposed soundtrack to the film Hellraiser, but was turned down because it was not considered commercial enough.
+The EP was released on 10" vinyl in 1987 and subsequently re-released on cassette and CD in 1988 and 1990 respectively.